-NHS England and Health Education England (HEE) commission Learning Collaboratives for the Children and Young People’s Improving Access to Psychological Therapies (CYP IAPT) programme.
-The aim of the programme is to improve outcomes and experience of care for children and young people by improving mental health care across the wider system (NHS, local authorities, voluntary sector, Youth Justice).
-This comprehensive approach to change differs from the Adult IAPT programme, which is concerned with delivering services for depression and anxiety.
+Health Education England (HEE) commissions learning collaboratives for the Children and Young People’s Improving Access to Psychological Therapies (CYP IAPT) programme.
+The aim of the programme is to improve outcomes and experience of care for children and young people by improving mental health care across the wider system (NHS, local authorities, voluntary sector, youth justice).
+This comprehensive approach to change differs from the adult IAPT services delivering standalone treatment for depression and anxiety.

-The CYP IAPT learning collaboratives are Higher Education Institutions (HEIs) that work in collaboration with provider services and commissioners to form CYP MH partnerships.
-Their role is to embed CYP IAPT principles of delivering evidence-based, collaborative and outcome focused care with the full participation of children, young people and their parents/carers.
+The CYP IAPT learning collaboratives are Higher Education Institutions (HEIs) that work with local area partnerships of provider services and commissioners..
+Their role is to embed CYP IAPT principles of delivering evidence-based, collaborative and outcome focused care with the full participation of children, young people and their parents/carers in their own treatment and in service development .
 Cultural change is achieved through mentoring and partnership working that supports infrastructure development (outreach service development and supervision training) and training existing CYP MH staff in evidence based interventions, supervision and service leadership.

 The CYP IAPT programme works in partnership with the following six learning collaboratives: